 Over 60 million people in the US are bilingual, and over 40% of them are considered Low English Proficient (LEP).

-We guessed that if most people translated with family, like we'd seen, then they weren't getting reliable information and follow-up.
+We hypothesized that if most people use family for translation, as we'd seen anecdotally, then a large percentage of US patients weren't getting reliable information.
 The long-term effects of this oversight include unfilled prescriptions, the endangered health of millions, and inflated costs for delayed treatment.

 Out of 13 interviewees, only 2 had been offered professional translation services.
 Neither opted to use them.

 My parents think I’m more legit than [a professional translator].
 And they trust me; if I mess up, it wasn’t on purpose.